CodeYourFuture/curriculum/common-docs/content/community/_index.md

 src="https://github.com/CodeYourFuture/curriculum/tree/main/CONTRIBUTING.md"
 +++

-This platform was built by and for a community.
+This [Hugo theme](https://gohugo.io/) "[common-theme](https://github.com/CodeYourFuture/curriculum/tree/main/common-theme)" was built by and for a community.
 It is a living project that is constantly evolving.
 We need your help to make it better.
 [Come and join us](https://github.com/CodeYourFuture/curriculum/blob/main/CONTRIBUTING.md):

 ## CYF current